How Retailers are spending their Apprenticeship Levy

 4 strategies to get value from your Apprenticeship Levy in a Retail environment

-In May employers were able to start spending their apprenticeship levy.
+In 2017 employers were able to start spending their apprenticeship levy.
 For some, the levy is still seen as a tax burden or an administrative hassle.
-In Retail margins are tight and along with the Living Wage and Business Rates increases, the levy could be written off as an unwanted cost.
-But over the last 2 years we have seen many Retailers go on a journey from anger, frustration or confusion, through to seeing that apprenticeships can be used to solve real problems in their business.
+In Retail margins are tight and along with the Living Wage, Business Rates and the impact of Covid-19, the levy could be written off as an unwanted cost.
+But over the last 4 years we have seen many Retailers go on a journey from anger, frustration or confusion, through to seeing that apprenticeships can be used to solve real problems in their business.
 Below we identify 4 broad ways Retailers are planning to use their levy.

 You don’t necessarily need to increase headcount or recruit new staff – the levy can be used for existing staff, no matter how long they’ve been with you.